akn9050/Storage-Account-LabDemo/Hands-on-lab/Readme.md

 2. Select a **Location** same as **Resource Group** Location.

 3. Select Standard for the **Performance** option.
 This decides the type of disk storage used to hold the data in the Storage account.
-Standard uses traditional hard disks, and Premium uses solid-state drives (SSD) for faster access.
-However, remember that Premium only supports page blobs.

 4. Select StorageV2 (general purpose v2) for the **Account kind**.
 This provides access to the latest features and pricing.
 In particular, Blob storage accounts have more options available with this account type.
 You need a mix of blobs and a queue, so the Blob storage option will not work.
 For this application, there would be no benefit to choosing a Storage (general purpose v1) account, since that would limit the features you could access and would be unlikely to reduce the cost of your expected workload.

 5. Select Locally-redundant storage (LRS) for the **Replication** option.
 Data in Azure storage accounts are always replicated to ensure high availability - this option lets you choose how far away the replication occurs to match your durability requirements.
-In our case, the images and videos quickly become out-of-date and are removed from the site.
-As a result, there is little value to paying extra for global redundancy.
-If a catastrophic event results in data loss, you can restart the site with fresh content from your users.

 6. Set the **Access tier** to Hot.
 This setting is only used for Blob storage.
 The **Hot Access Tier** is ideal for frequently accessed data, and the **Cool Access Tier** is better for infrequently accessed data.
-Note that this only sets the default value - when you create a Blob, you can set a different value for the data.
-In our case, we want the videos to load quickly, so you'll use the high-performance option for your blobs.

 The following screenshot shows the completed settings for the **Basics** tab.
 Note that the resource group, subscription, and name will have different values.